Opportunities

 Experiential Learning

-• Internships: Twelve internships have been established with local agencies and individuals; each provides job experience as well as academic credit.
-Students may also arrange internships independently or through the Office of Career Services.
+• InternshipsMany internships have been established with local agencies and individuals; each provides job experience as well as the potential to earn academic credit.
+Students may also arrange internships independently or through the Career Education Office.
 As an example, a student recently participated in the White House Internship Program, working in the Public Liaison Office.
-For information about current internship opportunities visit the ACCEL Database.

 • Washington Semester at American University or Washington Center: Participants study source materials and government institutions while gaining internship experience in the nation’s capital.